 “Benjamin Percy is the best new writer to step into the spotlight in years.” —Brady Udall

-His fiction and nonfiction have been read on National Public Radio; performed at Symphony Space; and published by Esquire, where he is a contributing editor, as well as GQ, Time, Men’s Journal, Outside, The Paris Review, Tin House, Orion, The Wall Street Journal, Ploughshares, Glimmer Train, McSweeney’s and many other magazines and journals.
+His fiction and nonfiction have been read on National Public Radio; performed at Symphony Space; and published by Esquire, GQ, Time, Men’s Journal, Outside, The Paris Review, Tin House, Orion, The Wall Street Journal, Ploughshares, Glimmer Train, McSweeney’s and many other magazines and journals.
 His honors include a fellowship from the National Endowment for the Arts, a Whiting Award, the Plimpton Prize, two Pushcart Prizes, and inclusion in Best American Short Stories and Best American Comics.
 His story “Refresh, Refresh” was one of forty selections included in 100 Years of the Best American Short Stories.

 Benjamin Percy is the author of four novels: The Dark Net (forthcoming from Houghton Mifflin Harcourt in 2017), The Dead Lands, Red Moon and The Wilding.
 He is also the author of two collections of stories, Refresh, Refresh and The Language of Elk, and a craft book, Thrill Me: Essays on Fiction.
-His fiction and nonfiction have been published in Esquire (where he is a contributing editor), GQ, Time, Men’s Journal, Outside, the Paris Review, Tin House, Orion, The Wall Street Journal, Ploughshares, McSweeney’s, Glimmer Train, and many other magazines and journals.
+His fiction and nonfiction have been published in Esquire, GQ, Time, Men’s Journal, Outside, the Paris Review, Tin House, Orion, The Wall Street Journal, Ploughshares, McSweeney’s, Glimmer Train, and many other magazines and journals.
 His honors include a National Endowment for the Arts, a Whiting Award, the Plimpton Prize, two Pushcart Prizes, and inclusion in Best American Short Stories.
 He writes the Green Arrow and Teen Titans series for DC Comics and the James Bond series for Dynamite Comics.